MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/bing-maps-rest-services.md

 # Bing Maps REST Services
 The Bing™ Maps REST Services Application Programming Interface (API) provides a Representational State Transfer (REST) interface to perform tasks such as creating a static map with pushpins, geocoding an address, retrieving imagery metadata, or creating a route.

- Transaction accounting is provided when you use the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)].
-For more information about billable and non-billable transactions for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], see [Viewing Bing Maps Transaction Reports](http://msdn.microsoft.com/en-us/library/ff859477.aspx).
+ Transaction accounting is provided when you use the Bing Maps REST Services.
+For more information about billable and non-billable transactions for the Bing Maps REST Services, see [Viewing Bing Maps Transaction Reports](http://msdn.microsoft.com/en-us/library/ff859477.aspx).

  For information about geocoding large sets of spatial data using a REST Interface, see the [Bing Spatial Data Services](http://msdn.microsoft.com/en-us/library/ff701734.aspx).